a0s/separatum/README.md

 ## How you can use it

-- Making seeds.rb as copy of production data for testing purposes.
+- Making seeds.rb as copy of production data for testing purposes
 - Making separate database for AB-testing (performance or marketing purposes)
 - Checking your data logical structure (it will raise on broken or unexisting links)